-Master of Applied Science Degree Courses
+8032 Master of Science by Coursework Degree

-The MAppSc degree courses provide for a comprehensive study of theoretical and applied aspects of the science, technology and engineering of foods.
+The MSc coursework degree courses provide for a comprehensive study of theoretical and applied aspects of the science, technology and engineering of foods.
 The courses are elective in nature providing an opportunity for graduates to apply their basic skills in areas relevant to these fields of Science and Technology in which the Department has developed special expertise.
 Intending candidates are invited to contact the Head of Department for advice and recommendation.

-Graduate courses are available for Master of Applied Science degree programs in the following areas:
+Graduate coursework courses are available for Master of Science degree programs in the following areas: